You can get from Manchester to London by train, bus or flight.

 In comparison, going by coach can take 4 h 25 min on average.

-In comparison, going by train can take 2 h 9 min on average.
+In comparison, getting to London by train can take on average 2 h 9 min.

 Here are some other resources that might have the information you need